|a 4478694cd2 .||1 month ago|

 Execute the program without supplying any command line options and it will parse the configuration file.

-Some llvm and gcc versions will not check for headers and libraries in /usr/local, if that's the case for you, you should export the following environment variables:
+Some llvm and gcc versions will not check for headers and libraries in /usr/local, and you might get something like ld cannot find -largp, if that's the case for you, you should export the following environment variables:

 export LDFLAGS='-L/usr/local/lib' export CFLAGS='-I/usr/local/include'

 After editing the wrong prototype I managed to stumble upon a bug in OpenBSD's own libc.

 The majority of SCN* macros differs from their PRI* cousins.
 And I cannot guarantee the accuracy of fixed width integers when OpenBSD own libc managed to use different format specifiers.
 Read extra/misc/openbsd_bugs.md for more details.